In this article, you will learn

 2.3.
 Check Operations

-In the category Check Operations, you will find all Operations that can be used to check print data and – depending on the result – correct it automatically.
+In the Check Operations category, you will find all Operations that can be used to check print data and – depending on the result – correct it.
 This enables you to respond directly to common errors.
 If required, you can also intervene manually and initiate additional processing steps.
 The following Operations are currently available for this purpose:

 2.4.
 Impose Operations

-In the category Impose Operations, you will find all Operations that can be used to create an Impose from the Print Items and Articles that are to be processed within an Impose.
+In the Impose Operations category, you will find all Operations that can be used to create an Impose from the Print Items and Articles to be processed within an Impose.
 All Print Items are placed on an Impose Sheet based on the configured parameters before the next Operation is executed.
 The following Operations are currently available for this purpose:

 - Operation "Create Impose" – this Operation allows you to create an Impose based on the selected mode – Nesting, Step & Repeat, Bound Product, Tiling or Die Cuts.